scgbern/scgbib/README.md

 - [scg.bib](scg.bib) — this is the [bibtex](https://en.wikipedia.org/wiki/BibTeX) source file containing all the bibliographic entries
 - [index.html](index.html) — the landing page for the search engine
-- [scgbib.json](scgbib.json) — the JSON version of the bibliographic entries, generates from the bibtex source
+- [scgbib.json](scgbib.json) — the JSON version of the bibliographic entries, generated from the bibtex source
 - [json-conversion](json-conversion) — the perl and javascript scripts to convert the bibtex file to json
 - [resources](resources) — javascript, css and other resources for the front end
 - [Makefile](Makefile) — various automated build rules